 Today's ADAS technologies are the safety foundation upon which the highly automated vehicles of tomorrow are built.
-Recognizing that there are varying levels of automation, the vehicle industry worked through the SAE International to develop an standard to clearly
+Recognizing that there are varying levels of automation, the vehicle industry worked through the SAE International to develop a standard to clearly define these levels.
+Using terms like "autonomous," "semi-autonomous," "self-driving," or "driverless" can be misinterpreted.
+Therefore, MEMA urges the Committee to use precise language and reference existing standards, such as SAE J3016, as it moves forward with automated vehicle legislation.